 • A Terminal Illness;

-• A kidney disease requiring dialysis or a major organ transplant or removal (heart, lung, liver, kidney or pancreas);
+• A kidney disease requiring dialysis or a major organ transplant (heart, lung, liver, kidney or pancreas);

-2. You require assistance with any activities of daily living (eating, dressing, personal hygiene) or require the use of a wheelchair or walker for Your mobility (please note that occasional use in airports or shopping centres is not considered);
+2. You require assistance with any activities of daily living (eating, dressing, personal hygiene) or if You use or require the use of a wheelchair or walker for Your mobility (please note that occasional use in airports or shopping centres is not considered);

 • Travelers aged more than 3 months on the Departure Date are eligible for the Single Trip Plan.